hbldh/xmlr/README.md

 #### Notes

-1. this package provides a one way trip; there is not necessarily a bijectional relation with the XML source after parsing.
+   This package generally provides a one way trip; there is not necessarily a bijectional relation with the XML source after parsing.
-2. this package's methods are MUCH slower than performing a regular `xml.etree.ElementTree.parse` and that is by design!

 ## Installation